Black Bean Chili Topped Sweet Potatoes

 Roasted Sweet Potatoes

 Make as many sweet potatoes as you have diners.
-The chili recipe makes enough to fill 6 sweet potatoes.
 For family members with petite appetites, choose smaller sweet potatoes.
 For bigger appetites, go with a medium-size potato.

 Preheat oven to 400 degrees.
 Wash and dry sweet potatoes, prick several times with the tip of a sharp paring knife, and set on a parchment-lined baking sheet.
 Cook until the potatoes are very tender all the way through, begin to lose their shape a bit, and ooze their natural sugars.
 The time will vary from roughly 40 to 60 minutes depending on the size of the potato.
 If you want your chili and sweet potatoes to be done at about the same time, put the potatoes into the oven after the chili has been on the stove for 30 to 40 minutes.